HHH-GH/git-cheatsheet/README.md

 ## References

-The ‘Add existing code to a new GitHub repository’ part of this `README` is based on:
+The ‘Add existing code to a new GitHub repository’ part of this document is based on:

 - GitHub’s [Adding locally hosted code to GitHub docs](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github#adding-a-local-repository-to-github-using-git) (github.com)
 - Karl Broman’s [Start a new git repository guide](https://kbroman.org/github_tutorial/pages/init.html) (kbroman.org)